• Skip to main content

 After passing this beautiful church you will see the ticket offices on the right.
 After purchasing the Topkapi Palace tickets, you can enter the palace through the gate, which is surrounded by two big towers.

-Insider’s Note: Topkapi Palace is made up of four courtyards, and the first one is open to the public free of charge.
-From this courtyard, you can quickly access the Hagia Irene Church and the Istanbul Archaeological Museums without a ticket.
-If you decide to buy one and pass through the majestic double-towered Gate of Salutation (Babus Selam), you’ll step into the inner palace — where the sultans once lived.
-But even without a ticket, simply walking through the first courtyard offers a surprisingly rich sense of the palace atmosphere and its imperial grandeur — all for free.
+Insider’s Note: Topkapi Palace consists of four courtyards, and the first courtyard is open to the public free of charge.
+From here, you can easily access both Hagia Irene Church and the Istanbul Archaeological Museums without purchasing a ticket.
+If you choose to buy one and pass through the impressive double-towered Gate of Salutation (Bab-üs Selam), you’ll enter the inner palace where the sultans once lived.
+Even without a ticket, however, a walk through the first courtyard alone offers a surprisingly rich sense of the palace atmosphere and its imperial grandeur — completely free.

 1. Divan-ı Humayun (Imperial Council)